Parth09090/ML/Feature_Engineering/Feature_Transformations/Handling_Missing_values/Impute/Univariate_Imputation/Categorical_Data/Missing_Category_Imputation/readme.md

  Features with high cardinality where mode imputation is unsuitable.

 ### **Avoid when:**
  The missingness is purely random and has no pattern.
- The categorical variable has a strict ordinal relationship.
+MCAR The categorical variable has a strict ordinal relationship.

-Need a better approach for your data? 🚀